sharadcodes/sharadcodes.github.io/_posts/2019-11-13-what-is-golang-and-how-to-install-it.md

 Or in a nutshell it is an procedural, open-source, super clean, blazing fast, flexible and an easy to maintain programming language.

-It is also on server side as well as used for generating websites using the famous static site named **HUGO**.

 Without further wait lets quickly jump on to the installation section.

 I will be covering Windows, Linux and Mac installation so that everyone is covered.